-To access the filter, grasp the bottom of the hinged door and pull sharply forwards.
-Lift the door to the horizontal position.
-The filter is now accessible and is removed by sliding upwards out of the channels attached to the inside of the grille.
+To access the filter, grasp the bottom of the hinged door and pull sharply forwards, and lift the door to the horizontal position, or open the perimeter panel door.
+The filter is now accessible and is removed by sliding upwards out of the channels attached to the inside of the grille on Return Air flanges.